yoctoproject/poky/documentation/ref-manual/classes.rst

 The boot script is specified in the ITS file as a text file containing U-boot commands.
 When using a boot script the user should configure the U-boot ``do_install`` task to copy the script to sysroot.
-So the script can be included in the the FIT image by the ``kernel-fitimage`` class.
+So the script can be included in the FIT image by the ``kernel-fitimage`` class.
 At run-time, U-boot CONFIG_BOOTCOMMAND define can be configured to load the boot script from the FIT image and executes it.